stijnschut/spotify-on-repeat-sync/README.md

 Each time, you'll get a URL.
 Open it, log in **as that specific person**, click agree, and paste the URL you land on (even though it looks "broken") back into the terminal.
 This automatically adds a line like `REFRESH_TOKEN_YOU=...` to `.env`.

-> The codes Spotify gives are only valid briefly - if login fails, just re-run the command and paste the URL back a bit faster.

-> Already logged in with an older version of this project (before the top-tracks switch)?
-Re-run `auth.py` for that person - there's an extra scope (`user-top-read`) that an old token won't have.

-Updating this on your own laptop and need it on the NAS?
-Just copy the updated `.env` over (or add the missing line by hand).

 ### 4. Create the shared playlist(s)